 - Clean up the dust covers, put the furniture back and sit down and enjoy your new walls.

 - Working with a wet sponge with your arms up can mean water runs down your arm and up your sleeve.
 An old pair of washing up gloves can help but a top tip is to find an old pair of socks, cut the toe-end off and put them over your hand, scrunched up around your wrist, and they will soak up any water that runs down.

 - Never heavily soap a wall as the residue is very tricky to get off, maybe more so than the original dirt!

 - Baby wipes can work wonders but be careful as they can remove the paint if used too vigorously.

 - Matte and other similar finishes are the trickiest to clean due to the surface structure.
-If you are decorating a room that will need frequent cleaning, then think about using a silk or semi-gloss finish as these withstand being wiped down better (though we would still recommend spot testing first).
+If you are decorating a room that will need frequent cleaning, then think about using a silk or gloss finish as these withstand being wiped down better (though we would still recommend spot testing first).

 - Work from bottom to top as otherwise water can drip down on to the dry sections below and if left can be tricky to remove later.